Landau-Ginzburg Mirror Symmetry Conjecture: Computation

+The goal of this section is to compute the correlators in Theorem \ref{reconstruction_theorem}.
 In the A-model side, the most powerful tool is from an orbifold Grothendieck-Riemann-Roch formula.
 When the correlator in Theorem \ref{reconstruction_theorem} is concave, then the virtual cycle can be extracted from a top Chern class \eqref{concave-def}, which will imply the very useful formula \eqref{eqhe} by \cite{C}.
 By analyzing the combinatorical aspect of the insertions in the A-model correlators, we will show that most of them in Theorem \ref{reconstruction_theorem} are concave.
-There are only three exceptional families of nonconcave correlators listed in Section \ref{sec-exceptional}.
-For the first two families, we use WDVV equations to solve $X$ from concave correlators.
-For the last family, we apply a result of Gu\'er\'e \cite{Gu}.
+We will compute these concave correlators in this section and leave the computations of the nonconcave cases in Appendix \ref{sec-exceptional}.
 In the B-model side, the values of the correlators in Theorem \ref{reconstruction_theorem} follow directly from Li-Li-Saito's perturbative formula \cite{LLSaito}.